Apply for a Grant

 Be Part of the Selection Process…You Decide!

-As part of our commitment to movement building FRIDA engages young feminist activists in the grant decision-making process.
-We view this as a collective decision-making process.
-Applicants who meet FRIDA’s criteria are expected to vote for their top proposal choices and give comments on their selections (groups may not vote for their own proposals).
-In voting, we ask that groups keep in mind what they think is important for the promotion and defense of the rights of young women in their region and globally.
+FRIDA is committed to engaging young feminist-led groups in the grant decision-making process.
+We view this as an empowering process that provides participants with greater accountability and investment.
+Applicants that meet FRIDA’s criteria must vote for their top propsal choices and give comments on their selections (groups may not vote for their own proposals).
+In voting, we ask that groups keep in mind what they think is important for the promotion and defense of the rights of young women in their region.
 After voting the results are tallied and grantees are selected.

 Expectations of Successful Groups: